TCANTri-Cities College Access Network

 Monica Verplank, community member & educator, is passionate about TCAN’s work with local schools to increase real world experiences in classroom learning.
 She graduated from Spring Lake High School, the University of Arizona with a B.A. in Education, and from Northern Arizona University with an M.A. in Multicultural Education.
 After teaching in Arizona for six years, Monica returned to Michigan.
 She has since served Allendale Public Schools as an elementary principal and Director of Curriculum and Instruction, and Grand Haven Area Public Schools as Assistant Superintendent of Instructional Services.

 As a full-time mom of two young boys she continues her work in education as a strategic planning consultant for districts across the state.
-Monica volunteers for hospice and has served on numerous local boards including the North Bank Communities Fund, the Spring Lake Schools Foundation, the OAISD Education Fund, Kandu Inc. and is a Trustee for the GHACF.
+Monica volunteers for hospice and has served on numerous local boards including the North Bank Communities Fund, the Spring Lake Schools Foundation, the OAISD Education Fund, Kandu Inc. and is a former Trustee for the GHACF.

 Manager of the Village of Spring Lake